It’s finally happened. I’ve let myself get talked into sharing this amazing recipe I only had in my head.

 Add eggs to butter, one at a time, beating until fluffy after each addition, scraping sides of bowl occasionally.

-Divide milk/vinegar mixture, putting half into a 2-cup bowl.
+Stir and divide milk/vinegar mixture, putting half into a 2-cup bowl.
 (The 2-cup bowl is mandatory.)

 In a small dish, combine baking soda with one tablespoon of water, stirring well, then add to the ½ cup milk in bowl.
 Stir well.
-This will gradually foam up to about one-cup size, so watch it, being ready to place a small plate under the bowl, if needed.
+This will gradually foam up to about one-cup size or more, so watch it, being ready to place a plate under the bowl, if needed.

 Add vanilla and mix well.

-Ease batter into prepared Bundt pan, using a large spoon to place batter directly in bottom of pan, and not disturb sugar/rosemary coating.
+Ease batter into prepared Bundt pan or tube pan, using a large spoon to place batter directly into bottom of pan, and not disturb sugar/rosemary coating.
+Place pan in middle of oven in all directions.
 Bake at 350 degrees for 75 minutes (one hour and 15 minutes.)
-Pan should be in middle of oven in all directions.

 The test for doneness is to notice that the top of the batter will crack part-way through the baking.
-When the raw dough that is revealed in these cracks, begins to brown, it is done, especially if cake is pulling from the sides of the pan.
+When the raw dough that is revealed in these cracks, begins to brown, the cake is done, especially if the cake is pulling from the sides of the pan.
 See photo: